Iron ore mining in Western Australia: Safety

 Since the late 1960s, when the Department of Mines began categorising fatalities by commodity, until 2010, 86 work-related fatalities have occurred in the iron ore mining industry in Western Australia.

 List of active mines

-This is a list of major active iron ore mines in Western Australia in 2020–21, according to the Department of Mines, Industry Regulation and Safety.
-To qualify for the department's official list of principal mining projects an operation has to either had mineral sales valued at more than $5 million, or, for operations where such figures are not reported, had a minimum of 50 employees:
+This is a list of major active iron ore mines in Western Australia in 2022–23, according to the Department of Mines, Industry Regulation and Safety.
+To qualify for the department's official list of principal mining projects an operation has to either have mineral sales valued at more than $5 million, or, for operations where such figures are not reported, have a minimum of 50 employees: